 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
+Here is a list of the State Health Insurance Assistance Programs in each state we serve:

-In Minnesota, the SHIP is called Senior LinkAge Line[®].
+- In Minnesota, the SHIP is called Senior LinkAge Line[®]. - In Wisconsin, the SHIP is called Wisconsin Board on Aging and Long Term Care.

-Senior LinkAge Line[®] is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+SHIP is an independent (not connected with any insurance company or health plan) a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-Senior LinkAge Line[®] counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-Senior LinkAge Line[®] counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.
+SHIP counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+SHIP counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.